DataResearchLabs/my_time_tabulator/README.md

 <a id="introduction" class="anchor" href="#introduction" aria-hidden="true"> </a>
 ## 1. Introduction
-### 1.1 Ten Reasons Why You Should Track and Analyze Your Time...
+### 1.1 Eleven Reasons Why You Should Track and Analyze Your Time...

+1. **Measure to Improve**: Age old quote..."What gets measured gets improved".

-1. **Monitoring Value**: If time is more valuable than money, why do so few track it relative to tracking money?
+2. **Monitoring Value**: If time is more valuable than money, why do so few track it relative to tracking money?

-2. **Your Story**: "It is performance review time...what did you accomplish last quarter or last year?"
+3. **Your Story**: "It is performance review time...what did you accomplish last quarter or last year?"
     * Managers are too busy to notice all the great work you do...so package it up into easily digestible projects, tasks, times, and dates.<br>
     * Sell your work story...because nobody else is going to do it for you.<br>

-3. **Red Light - Green Light**: Wouldn't it be nice to tag and rollup all your tasks to identify activities like meetings that are potentially misusing or even wasting time:
+4. **Red Light - Green Light**: Wouldn't it be nice to tag and rollup all your tasks to identify activities like meetings that are potentially misusing or even wasting time:
     * **Green Light**: What you were hired to do<br>
     * **Yellow Light**: What can be delegated or packaged for a peer<br>
     * **Orange Light**: What may be important, but not what you were hired to do<br>
     * **Red Light**: What wastes time, not what you were hired to do<br>

-4. **Self-Improvement**: by comparing efficiency of similar tasks and projects over time against yourself (bad idea to compare to others, stick to improving yourself).<br>
+5. **Self-Improvement**: by comparing efficiency of similar tasks and projects over time against yourself (bad idea to compare to others, stick to improving yourself).<br>

-5. **Scope Creep**: When you monitor where your time is going, you can quickly show the impact of scope creep and course correct earlier<br>
+6. **Scope Creep**: When you monitor where your time is going, you can quickly show the impact of scope creep and course correct earlier<br>

-6. **Happiness**: If you are grinding away focusing 100% of your time on critical tasks with no 5% or 10% creative slow-down time, then you are likely on a path to burn-out.
+7. **Happiness**: If you are grinding away focusing 100% of your time on critical tasks with no 5% or 10% creative slow-down time, then you are likely on a path to burn-out.
 Use these metrics to make the case for saying "No" more frequently, or to ask for a little bit of R&D time.<br>

-7. **Tee-Shirt Baselines**: Rollup project times to establish historical baselines used for preliminary estimates or to counter unrealistic project timelines.<br>
+8. **Tee-Shirt Baselines**: Rollup project times to establish historical baselines used for preliminary estimates or to counter unrealistic project timelines.<br>

-8. **Just Billable Hours?** If you are a consultant, you already track your time for billing hours, **'nuff said, right**?
+9. **Just Billable Hours?** If you are a consultant, you already track your time for billing hours, **'nuff said, right**?
     * Not quite, because there is value beyond billing hours...<br>
     * You can slice and dice the hours, to see how they rollup to projects, to categories, and how the time flows<br>
   (a 40 hour task does not take 1 week, the hours ebb and flow at different rates, mingling with other tasks and priorities)<br>

-9. **Time Boxing**: If you work on agile projects and need to time box certain activities, how do you know when you've hit the limit?<br>
+10. **Time Boxing**: If you work on agile projects and need to time box certain activities, how do you know when you've hit the limit?<br>

-10. **Dial in Your Estimates**: to improve your pipeline...
+11. **Dial in Your Estimates**: to improve your pipeline...
     * The construction industry has this down in spades
       * How much does it cost per square foot of building footprint to build a 3-story building with wood beam construction, etc., etc.<br>
       * Check out [RS Means](https://psu.pb.unizin.org/app/uploads/sites/138/2019/11/Fig-7-2.png) and their thousands of ways to estimate anything construction related.<br>